 If you have been suffering from migraine headaches or have a family history of migraines, your physician be able to diagnose you based on this history.
 Migraines headaches can be very painful and vary in intensity and are often experienced with nausea and sensitivity to light and sound.

 The specialists at Palm Beach Pain Institute specialize in diagnosing the cause and treating migraines.
-Learn more about the potential causes and schedule your treatment consultation at our office in Delray Beach today.
+Learn more about the potential causes and schedule your treatment consultation at our office in Delray Beach, FL today.

 Symptoms of Migraines

 There are several variations of symptoms a person can experience during a migraine headache.
 Here are some of the most common that are experienced:

 - Pounding and throbbing pain that can affect the entire head, this pain can be moderate to severe

 - Nausea, vomiting, and upset stomach